RCastilho91/RCastilho91/README.md

   - 9 years of data analytics experience
   - 2 years of data science experience

+## Currently working with
+Migrating a Python backend at Pareto

 ## What usually populates my IDE
 - React
 - Node